Dick Kinzel

-Richard L. Kinzel (born July 25, 1940) is the former CEO of Cedar Fair Entertainment Company.
-He served as president and CEO of Cedar Fair until January 2, 2012, when his successor, Matt Ouimet, took over as president and CEO.
-He was involved in Cedar Fair for 39 years.
+Richard L. Kinzel (born July 25, 1940) is the former president and CEO of Cedar Fair Entertainment Company, promoted to the role in 1986.
+He was replaced by his successor, Matt Ouimet, on January 2, 2012.
+Kinzel's career with Cedar Fair had spanned 39 years by the time of his retirement.

 Career highlights

 Valleyfair

 Richard Kinzel started out at Cedar Point as an employee but was transferred to Valleyfair in 1978 to run the newly acquired park.
 He served as the General Manager of Valleyfair from 1978 to 1986.
 In 1986, the then-CEO of Cedar Fair stepped down due to health issues.
 Kinzel was promoted to president and CEO.

 CEO of Cedar Fair

 When Kinzel stepped in as CEO of Cedar Fair, the company owned just two parks: Valleyfair and Cedar Point.
 His first major highlight was the installation of Magnum XL-200, a hypercoaster at Cedar Point that was intended to draw more crowds to the park.
 "Magnum" was the first coaster to break 200 feet and is considered by many to have started the so-called "coaster war" competition between amusement parks, which would make up the majority of Kinzel's tenure at Cedar Fair.
 In 1992, Cedar Fair made their first acquisition with Dick Kinzel as CEO; Dorney Park was acquired from Harris Weinstein.

 Six Flags Worlds of Adventure was acquired by Cedar Fair in 2004, and all Looney Tunes and DC Comics theming, walk around character costumes and souvenirs were either removed or destroyed upon completion of the sale.
 The SeaWorld Ohio exhibit was shuttered and Six Flags vacated the animal exhibits and transported the animals themselves to the company's other parks.

 In 2006, Kinzel and Cedar Fair acquired the former Paramount Parks.
 The deal added all five parks plus their water parks to the Cedar Fair chain.
 Cedar Fair's revenue went from $569 million to $1 billion.
 Kinzel is most notable for this move because it expanded Cedar Fair into new markets with competition.
 In 2010, Kinzel announced that he would retire.
 On June 20, 2011, it was announced that Matt Ouimet would take over as CEO of Cedar Fair, effective immediately.
 Dick Kinzel officially retired on January 2, 2012, when his contract was up.